Skip to main content

 • Severe headaches

-Always consult a doctor for professional guidance if unsure what’s causing a severe or chronic sore throat.
+Always consult a doctor for professional guidance if you’re unsure what’s causing a severe or chronic sore throat.

 Why Does My Throat Hurt on One Side?